 There are a number of creams on the market that, depending on the severity of the marks may help.
 If not there are prescription creams and cosmetic treatments.

-When it comes to creams, dermatology nurse and clinical director of Clinica Medica in Glasgow, Shirley Nicol, says:
+When it comes to creams, dermatology nurse and clinical director of Clinica Medica in Glasgow, Shirley Nicol, says “treatment involves trying to make the skin tone even, clearing imperfections and leaving the skin flawless.”

-Shirley is the UK distributor for the cosmeceutical skincare brand Beaute Pacifique and says two ingredients are particularly important when it comes to reducing hyperpigmentation– Vitamin A and Tyrostase.
+Shirley says two ingredients are particularly important when it comes to reducing hyperpigmentation– Vitamin A and a tyrosinase inhibitor which reduces the amount of melanin or pigmented cells that are produced by melanocytes.

-DCL’s C-Scape High Potency Night Booster and Mene&Moy Facial Lotion C20 (MMSystems) have products that are high in Vitamin C and have been shown to be effective when it comes to evening skin tone and reducing pigment spots.
+ESK Skincare have products that are high in Vitamin C and have been shown to be effective when it comes to evening skin tone and reducing pigment spots including its C Forte which has 16% L ascorbic acid and Vitamin E and ferulic acid to boost its sun damaging reversing effects.

 It will take time to show results – at least a few months of use – so be patient.